calhounjames/calhounjames/README.md

 ## Hi there 👋
 I've done a lot of work in Google Workspace, specifically GAS; just out here developing stuff.
 My current love is identifying spring flowers.
-- 🔭 I’m currently working on building this [GitHub portfolio](https://calhounjames.github.io/portfolio/).
+- 🔭 I’m currently working on building and hosting this [portfolio](https://calhounjames.github.io/portfolio/) on Github.
 - 🌱 I’m currently learning HTML, CSS, and JavaScript.
 - 📫 How to reach me: calhounjamespaul@gmail.com
 - 😄 Pronouns: they/he/she